carreremax/project_template/README.md

 - Example for notebooks:

-    jupyter notebook --notebook-dir=.
+    jupyter notebook
-Then go to ./notebook to create new notebooks or use existing ones.
+Then go to ./notebook and launch the one you want.

 ## Project structure